Synerate/BeepBot-Dashboard-Locale/README.md

-# BeepBot Dashboard: Language (Locale)
+# BeepBot: Language (Locale)

-Repository containing all the language files which the BeepBot Dashboard uses.
+Repository containing all the language files that various BeepBot projects use.
 This is community-driven to add support for any language.
 ## Contributing

 Contributions are always welcome!